RedHatTraining/AD482-ToT-CoffeeShop/README.md

-# Coffeeshop Demo with Quarkus
+# A Man, called Kafka, Walks into a Coffeeshop and...

 This directory contains a set of demo around _reactive_ in Quarkus with Kafka.
 It demonstrates the elasticity and resilience of the system.